apache/flink-web/docs/content/posts/howto-test-batch-source.md

 }`

-This is simply a copy-paste of the parent method where _CollectIteratorAssertions.assertOrdered()_ is replaced by _CollectIteratorAssertions.assertUnordered()_.
+This is a copy-paste of the parent method where _CollectIteratorAssertions.assertOrdered()_ is replaced by _CollectIteratorAssertions.assertUnordered()_.